EllenAmon/Discussion-repo/README.md

 Are we all able to see the discusion repository guys,,?
-HI yes i can actually... well let me give my suggestion Well we can mix CLIENT SOLUTION, AND JOSUA HUMAN RESOURCE +ELLEN PSEUDO CODE LET ME WRITE DOWN WAHT I MEAN
+HI yes i can actually... well let me give my suggestion Well we can mix CLIENT SOLUTION, AND JOSUA HUMAN RESOURCE +ELLEN PSEUDOCODE LET ME WRITE DOWN WHAT I MEAN